epragalakis/guile-tape/README.md

 Disclaimer:

 This was written as a practice of learning Guile.

 The code is messy and there are bugs.

 Also, the module's name is **Tape** it is not following the [TAP](https://testanything.org/) spec.

-In the future I might evolve further, to serve my TDD testing needs.
+In the future it might evolve further, to better serve my TDD needs.

 ## Example